Cryptanalysis of the Shpilrain-Ushakov Protocol in Thompson's Group: Introduction

 \section{Introduction}

-A seminal paper by Ko-Lee et al. \cite{kolee} introduced the \emph{conjugacy search problem} as a generalization the \emph{discrete logarithm problem} in the research of a new safe encryption scheme.
-The former problem states that, given a group $G$ and two elements $a,b \in G$ with the information that they are conjugate, we need to find at least one $x \in G$ with $a^x:=x^{-1}ax=b$.
-This problem has proved to be computationally hard if the platform group $G$ is chosen to be the braid group $B_n$ on $n$ strands.
-It has been observed that, in some sense, Thompson's group $F$ and the braid groups $B_n$ have some similarities.
+Recent advances in public key cryptography have underlined the need to find alternatives to the RSA cryptosystem.
+It has been proposed to use algorithmic problems in non-commutative group theory as possible ways to build new protocols.
+The \emph{conjugacy search problem} was introduced in several papers as a generalization of the \emph{discrete logarithm problem} in the research of a new safe encryption scheme.
+The former problem asks whether or not, given a group $G$ and two elements $a,b \in G$ that are conjugate, we can find at least one $x \in G$ with $a^x:=x^{-1}ax=b$.
+It is thus important to look for a platform group $G$ where this problem is computationally hard.
+Seminal works by Anshel-Anshel-Godlfeld \cite{aag} and Ko-Lee et al.\ \cite{kolee} have proposed the braid group $B_n$ on $n$ strands as a possible platform group.

+It has been observed that Thompson's group $F$ and the braid groups $B_n$ have some similarities.
 Belk proved in his thesis \cite{belkthesis} that $F$ and the braid groups have a similar classifying space.
+Loosely speaking, the elements of $F$ appear as braids, but with merges and splits instead of twists (this representation of $F$ uses \emph{strand diagrams} which are introduced in \cite{belkthesis}).
 Dehornoy defined in \cite{deho} a group of \emph{parenthesized braids} which contains both $F$ and $B_n$ in a very natural way.
-Loosely speaking, the elements of $F$ appear as braids, but with merge and splits instead of twists.
 However, for cryptographic purposes, $F$ has still not proved to be a good platform.
-Kassabov and Matucci have proved in \cite{kama} that the simultaneous conjugacy problem is solvable, making it insecure to apply the Ko-Lee protocol based on the conjugacy problem.
-Shpilrain and Ushakov in \cite{su} have proposed to use a particular version of the \emph{decomposition problem} as a protocol and the group $F$ as a platform.
-This new problem is: given a group $G$ a subset $X \subseteq G$ and two elements $a,b \in G$ with the information that there exist $x_1,x_2$ such that $x_1 a x_2 =b$, find at least one pair $x_1',x_2' \in X$ satisfying $x_1'a x_2'=b$.
-A first attack on this protocol was announced by Ruinsky, Shamir and Tsaban in \cite{rst}, showing that the paramaters given in \cite{su} should be increased to have higher security of the system.
-However, in this paper we show that such a protocol is insecure, because an enemy can always recover the secret key.
+Kassabov and Matucci have proved in \cite{kama} that the simultaneous conjugacy problem is efficiently solvable, making it insecure to apply protocols based on the conjugacy problem.

+Shpilrain and Ushakov in \cite{su} have proposed using a particular version of the \emph{decomposition problem} as a protocol and the group $F$ as a platform.
+The new problem is: given a group $G$, a subset $X \subseteq G$ and two elements $w_1,w_2 \in G$ with the information that there exist $a,b \in X$ such that $a w_1 b =w_2$, find at least one such pair $a,b$.
+In this paper we show how to recover efficiently the shared secret key of this protocol.